 Date for review to be initiated by

 Name of child

 Date of birth

 Class

 Medical condition or illness

 Medicine

 Name/type of medicine (as described on the container)

 Expiry date

 Dosage and method

 Timing

 Storage/Special precautions/Other instructions

 Are there any side effects that the school/setting needs to know about?

 Self-administration - Yes/No

 Procedures to take in an emergency

 Doctors Surgery & Telephone

-NP.
-Madiainaa muat ha in the aviai al container on dispensed by the phormous
+NB.
+Medicines must be in the origin nal container as dispensed by the pharmacy